knode/meetups/CONTRIBUTING.md

 - Discuss proposed changes in an Issue.
 - Submit changes in a Pull Request, fixing one thing.
 If a pull request is too broad, we may ask that you split it up so that each change may be addressed individually.
-- Pull Requests can be merged by contributers with commit access after receiving 2 or more :+1:s from other committers.
+- Pull requests can be merged by contributers with commit access once all open questions have been resolved and there are 2 or more +1's from other committers on the PR, accounting for commits which may have been added or removed.

 # Conduct